xtagon/docs/docs/2019-tournament-game-rules.md

 ## General Tournament Rules
 - Each team may only enter 1 snake into the tournament.
-- Snakes must be healthy to be entered into a game.
-A healthy snake is one that responds to 90% of /ping requests from the start time of the tournament.
-Unhealthy snakes get cut from the competition.
+- Snakes should be healthy.
+A healthy snake is one that responds to `/ping` requests.

 ### Divisions
 - There are three divisions in the battlesnake tournament.
 Beginner, Intermediate, Advanced.